Ralph Darling: Governor of New South Wales

+Nepotism and accusations of tyranny

-Darling was a professional soldier, military governor of what was still effectively a penal colony under martial law, and having lived entirely within the authoritarian structure of the army since childhood, he lacked experience in dealing with civilian society.
-As a result, he came into conflict with the liberal "emancipists" who wished to introduce greater political and social freedom in New South Wales.
+Convicts who had served their terms, known as emancipists, were barred by Darling from holding government positions and were widely discriminated against.
+As a result, he came into conflict with some liberal "emancipists" who wished to introduce greater political and social freedom in New South Wales.
 Their accusations of tyrannical misrule were publicised by opposition newspapers in England and Australia (including the Australian, run by William Wentworth and Robert Wardell).
+Darling accentuated social class differences and even categorised convicts into three separate grades based upon their "delinquency".

-Darling tended to rely upon like-minded military men for his administration, and it was soon subject to criticism for nepotism and favouritism.
-That criticism, as well as the accusations of tyrannical rule, could not be stifled.
+Darling was a professional soldier, military governor of what was still effectively a penal colony, and having lived entirely within the authoritarian structure of the army since childhood, he lacked experience in dealing with civilian society.
+He tended to rely upon like-minded military men for his administration, and it was soon subject to criticism for nepotism, favouritism and tyrannical rule in the colonial newspapers.

 Darling's predecessor, Thomas Brisbane, had ended press censorship, creating in effect press freedom before Darling arrived in the colony.
-Darling's subsequent attempt to control the press through new legislation failed, because the Chief Justice, Francis Forbes, advised that the measures were not compatible with the laws of England.
+Darling's subsequent attempts to control the press through new legislation were not entirely successful, because the Chief Justice, Francis Forbes, advised that some of the measures were not compatible with the laws of England.
+However, Darling was able to pass some restrictive acts against newspaper editors which resulted in the jailing of one of his most vociferous critics, Edward Smith Hall, who was the editor of The Monitor.

 It is certainly the case that Darling made land grants to relatives, including his brothers-in-law Henry and William Dumaresq, and others that he favoured, such as George Bowen and Stewart Ryrie, a brother-in law of Darling's first Lieutenant-Governor, William Stewart.
 Those same favoured people received appointments within his administration.
+He employed his nephew, Charles Henry Darling, as an assistant private secretary.

+The government advisory bodies of the Legislative Council of New South Wales and the Executive Council were also stacked with close ideological associates of Darling such as Archdeacon Thomas Hobbes Scott and Alexander Macleay.
+Darling consulted with these councils only irregularly and mostly for issues he regarded as unimportant.
+This opposition to representative government also extended to the courts where he obstructed or delayed civilian trial by jury reforms, preferring to keep appointed military juries especially for criminal cases.